 WHAT’S THE IV RULE?

-All IV infusions and/or injections of more than 100 mL (~6.8 tablespoons) per 12-hour period are prohibited at all times, both in and out-of-competition, except for those legitimately received in our out-of-competition in the course of hospital treatments, surgical procedures, clinical diagnostic investigations, and/or those received that are determined to be medically-justified and within the standard of care by a licensed physician and administered by a licensed medical professional, without an approved Therapeutic Use Exemption (TUE).
+All intravenous (IV) infusions and/or injections of more than a total of 100 mL (~6.8 tablespoons) per 12-hour period are prohibited at all times (in and out-of-competition) except for those legitimately received in the course of hospital treatments, surgical procedures, clinical diagnostic investigations, and/or those that are determined to be medically justified and within the standard of care by a licensed physician and administered by a licensed medical professional, without an approved Therapeutic Use Exemption (TUE).

 If a prohibited substance of any amount is administered intravenously by infusion or injection, a TUE is required for this prohibited substance regardless of the volume of the infusion or injection or the circumstances of administration.

 - Importantly, any time an IV infusion and/or injection is given, regardless of volume or medical situation, it is imperative that thorough medical documentation be recorded that clearly establishes the clinical diagnosis, including physical examination/vital signs and treatment plan (for example, IV contents, volume, time of infusion, etc.).
 USADA may ask for this information to confirm the nature of an IV infusion and/or injection.

 - The IV rule is designed to protect clean sport and athlete health and safety.
 In terms of doping control, it is a fact that IVs can be used to change blood test results (such as hematocrit where EPO or blood doping is being used), mask urine test results (by dilution), or administer prohibited substances so they will clear faster from the body.

 - The potential risks and complications of IV therapy include infection, cellulitis, inflammation of the wall of a vein with associated thrombosis, bleeding, hematoma/arterial puncture, unintended leakage of solution into the surrounding tissue, air embolism, and needle stick to the provider.